Fast Forwarding to a Low Carbon Future

 The International Energy Agency (IEA) has projected biogas/ biomethane demand growth of 27% by 2030 and another 17% by 2040.

 These forecasts already factor in the aggressive adoption of electric vehicles, indicating support on the demand side for biofuels.
-Given the ability of biofuels to act as a “drop in” replacement (or supplement) in many of its use cases, we believe that biofuels will play a vital role in achieving these goals.
+Given the ability of biofuels to act as a “drop-in” replacement (or supplement) in many of its use cases, we believe that biofuels will play a vital role in achieving these goals.

 Many people believe that biodiesel and renewable diesel are synonymous, but in fact, they are two different products.
-Biodiesel is typically made using animal fats and vegetable oils, renewable diesel is made from cellulose.
+Biodiesel is typically made using animal fats and vegetable oils, while renewable diesel is made from cellulose.
 While there are many benefits to using biodiesel, some of the more positive characteristics of renewable diesel over biodiesel include: Similar shelf-life as petroleum diesel, does not need blending, can be used in the current pipelines and tankage, and has a lower cloud point.

 As you can see in the diagram, the two fuels are produced using different technologies and processes to extract the syngas necessary to create fuel, hence the different chemical compositions.

 SA’s renewable diesel is a direct diesel fuel substitute made from renewable materials (waste products), used to power diesel engines.
-SustainAgro produces synthetic diesel, which is renewable, manufactured domestically utilizing wood fibre and a biomass pyrolysis process to produce a product virtually identical to petroleum diesel, where there are many direct replacement applications.
+SustainAgro produces synthetic diesel, which is renewable, manufactured domestically utilizing wood fiber and a biomass pyrolysis process to produce a product virtually identical to petroleum diesel, where there are many direct replacement applications.

 On-road: Fleet vehicles, Heavy-duty trucks, School buses, Urban transit buses